Internet in Canada

-Canada ranks as the 21st in the world for Internet usage with 31.77 million users as of July 2016 (est), making up 89.8% of the population.
+Canada ranks as 28th in the world for Internet usage with an estimated 35.34 million users or 93% of the population as of 2021.
 According to Harvard researchers, Canada has some of the lowest internet standards among OECD countries, as a result of high costs and slow internet speeds.

 Web use

 According to the CIRA 2013 Factbook, Canadians spend more time online than anyone else in the world—an average of 45 hours a month.
 They also watch more online video, with an average of 300 views per month in 2011.

-The most popular websites in Canada are major sites such as Google, Facebook, and YouTube.
+In 2013, the most popular websites in Canada were major sites such as Google Search, Facebook, and YouTube.
 The 17th most popular website, Pornhub, is headquartered in Montreal, Quebec.

 The most popular native Canadian websites are the major Canadian news media companies, which maintain an extensive web presence.
 According to a February 2008 report by comScore, the most popular Canadian sites are Quebecor Media, principally Canoe.ca, followed closely by CTVglobemedia which includes globeandmail.com and CTV.ca.

 History

-Canada's DATAPAC was the world's first public data network based on X.25 when it opened for use in 1976.
+Canada's DATAPAC was the world's first public data network designed specifically for X.25 when it opened for use in 1976.

 A 1983 project to network approximately 20 Canadian universities was initiated and driven at the University of Guelph by a small team including Bob McQueen, Kent Percival and Peter Jaspers-Fayer with the aim to share files and transfer emails.
 The IBM mainframe RSCS protocol was originally intended to connect remote printers and card readers to mainframes, but was easily adapted to this new networking use of file sharing and email forwarding.
 Dedicated telecommunication lines, typically 2400 bits per second, were leased point to point between neighboring universities, with each university paying the cost of one leased line to its nearest neighbor.

 The scheme came after the development of the BITNET network in the United States which used the same protocols.
 An interconnection between the Canadian cluster of universities, called NetNorth, and the larger and quickly growing BITNET network in the US was negotiated and made operational at the startup in 1984.
 Before the end of the following year, coast-to-coast connectivity to BITNET was in place, 100 years to the day of the last spike being driven on the cross-Canada railroad.
 Other gateways were developed to interconnect with ARPAnet, CSNET, NSFNET (in 1989) and others.
 The early adopting Canadian universities were soon able to connect to many thousands of computer network nodes in the USA and internationally.
 This gatewayed international "network of networks" came to be known as the Internet.